The Elastic Meaning(s) of Human Trafficking

 60 Pages Posted: 30 Dec 2019 Last revised: 29 Apr 2020

 Date Written: December 7, 2019

 What is human trafficking?
 When is an expansive definition of trafficking justifiable?
-How does trafficking relate to other concepts — like domestic violence, sexual assault, labor exploitation, and prostitution — with which it often overlaps?
-These questions have become increasingly salient since the US Congress defined the crime of human trafficking in the Victims of Trafficking and Violence Protection Act of 2000 (TVPA).
+How does trafficking relate to other concepts—like domestic violence, sexual assault, labor exploitation, and prostitution—with which it often overlaps?
+These questions have become increasingly salient after the U.S. Congress defined the crime of human trafficking in the Victims of Trafficking and Violence Protection Act of 2000 (“TVPA”).
 Since then, all fifty states have passed legislation with varying definitions of the crime.
 Congress also has re-entered the field with subsequent legislation, expanding the crime to capture new conduct.

 Keywords: human trafficking, trafficking, smuggling, sexual assault, domestic violence, gender-based violence, prostitution, commercial sex, sex, labor, TVPA, FOSTA, online platform, buyer of sex, customer, victim, civil damages, hotel, third party liability

 Suggested Citation: Suggested Citation